Skip to content

 3. Inspect the supplement

 Fake products often have missing or additional ingredients not listed on the Supplement Facts label.
 (2) Whether it’s a powder or capsule, examine the supplement for an abnormally pungent smell or irregular texture.
-A patient taking a counterfeit product may report that the supplement has an unusual smell or bad aftertaste.
+A patient taking a counterfeit supplement may report that the product has an unusual smell or bad aftertaste.

 4. Research the brand